I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Is Blogging and Vlogging something you should be doing to market your salon?

-YouTube and WordPress (or other blog platform that I recommend for salons & spas here) are not really social networks like the other ones I’m covering in this article.
+YouTube and WordPress (or another blog platform that I recommend for salons & spas here) are not really social networks like the other ones I’m covering in this article.
 Still, I wanted to include them in this article as they’re kind of linked and can provide a lot of value for your salon.

 Publishing blog posts on your website or uploading videos to YouTube is a great way to promote your salon to new clients.